Bio

 As I played with arranging the ceramic pieces on the stands, I risked damaging them with the repeated handling.
 So I went back to the computer to visualize their arrangement.
 For this, I created a font, so each element could be typed as a letter, then repeated and edited as a line of text.
 Since typing happens in a horizontal line, the cone shapes are turned 90 degrees in the font, so they are stacked horizontally.

-When Gallery 16 invited me to show alongside Rex Ray, I created 3 new sculptures to accompany his vibrant collages.
+When Gallery 16 invited me to show alongside Rex Ray, I created three new sculptures to accompany his vibrant collages.
 I added pops of color and some fluid shapes.
 These shapes are wheel thrown, and are essentially deconstructed flower vases.
 These vase shapes embrace the flower elements in the collages.

 Then, making the font * for the sculptures gave me the idea for a system of connected lines.
 Each element is square, so it works with any other element, in both horizontal and vertical directions, unlike the cones font.
 The basic rule I used, was to construct each element with a diagonal line at each corner, making it connect to any other element in the font.
 I was amazed at the patterns that emerged.
 I was seeing all sorts of perspectives, with shifting planes.
 In the same way that combinations of letters take on new meaning when composed into recognizable word shapes, pattern elements morph into new forms when combined.
 To then capture these constructions as wall artworks, weaving was obvious, as a perfectly suited medium.
 The lines convert well to bitmaps, and weavings are essentially physical bitmaps.